jesper-olsen/lunar_lander/README.md

 It features both a playable interactive terminal game and an automated genetic algorithm.

-While the mathematical theory for genetic algorithms did exist in the 1970s [2], it was not part of the original Lunar Lander concept.
-It would have taken days to run on a maxed out Apple II with 48KB and caused out-of-memory error on smaller 4KB systems.
+The mathematical theory for genetic algorithms did exist in the 1970s [2], but it was not part of the original Lunar Lander concept.
+It would have taken days to run on a maxed out Apple II with 48KB and caused out-of-memory error on more common 4KB systems.
 Today, however, a perfect landing sequence can be evolved in a fraction of a second on a modern Macbook.

 ## Features